Extension of a Diophantine triple with the property $D(4)$: Abstract

 \section{Abstract}

-In this paper we give an upper bound on the number of extensions of a triple to a quadruple for the Diophantine $m$-tuples with the property $D(4)$ and confirm the conjecture of uniqueness of such extension in some special cases.
+In this paper, we give an upper bound on the number of extensions of a triple to a quadruple for the Diophantine $m$-tuples with the property $D(4)$.
+We also confirm the conjecture of the uniqueness of such an extension in some special cases.

 2010 {\it Mathematics Subject Classification:} 11D09, 11D45, 11J86 \\ Keywords: diophantine tuples, Pell equations, reduction method, linear forms in logarithms.